-Within the Permanent Makeup industry new artists were warned by trainers against practicing cosmetic tattoo on Fitzpatrick 4-6 types because of the risk of hyperpigmentation, risk of increased trauma, and difficulty in choosing pigment colours.
+Within the Permanent Makeup industry, new artists were warned by trainers against practicing cosmetic tattoo procedures on Fitzpatrick 4-6 types because of the risk of hyperpigmentation, risk of increased trauma, and difficulty in choosing pigment colours.
 This is all changing.

-Through ongoing research and travel we have been able to coordinate and collect information from artists around the world who have achieved great success in working in all skin types.
-With the change in Pantone taxonomy we are now able to find pigmentation and skincare solutions for individuals of all colour, and to form a plan that suits unique skin types, even those not accounted for within the FST model.
+Through ongoing research and travel, we have coordinated and collected information from artists around the world who have achieved great success in working in all skin types.
+With the change in Pantone taxonomy, we can find pigmentation and skincare solutions for individuals of all colour and form a plan that suits unique skin types, even those not accounted for within the FST model.

 Evolving Approaches in Classification For Pigmentation and Skincare